Mindfulness at Clare

 I have practised and taught mindfulness meditation for many years, including for the last five years in Clare, and as a tutor and DOS in Clare I also have a lot of experience of talking to stressed students.
 I've found that thinking through the problems, and the strategies for dealing with them, can make a very helpful difference, and adding in mindfulness techniques makes a bigger difference still.
 People who have done these courses (or at least the people who gave me feedback on them) have found they were able to use some of what they had learnt to real effect.

 The course consists of seven sessions lasting up to an hour and a quarter, with an additional short individual session once during the course to give people an opportunity to discuss any questions they have in more detail than is possible in a group.
 It's best if people can come to all the sessions if possible.
 There is also some homework: meditation practice every day, as far as you can manage it, some meditation exercises that take a couple of minutes or can be done while getting on with other activities, and some things to investigate about how stress or other difficult emotions (or their absence) affects you personally.

 After the course, those who want to continue and develop their mindfulness and meditation further can join an ongoing weekly group or the CU Mindfulness Society or a range of other groups.

 I will be running two introductory courses this Michaelmas Term, one on Tuesdays at 5.30pm from 11 October - 29 November and one on Thursdays at 5.30pm from 3 November - 2 February with a break over the vacation.
 If you would like to come, please contact me at email@example.com, telling me:

 - if you have any mental health issues you think I should know about

-- that you commit yourself to attending at least 5 of the 7 sessions and to practising meditation for at least 10 minutes a day as far as you are able to.
+- that you commit yourself to attending at least 6 of the 8 sessions and to practising meditation every day as far as you are able to.

 Please also contact me if you have any questions.